 The fellowship consists of didactic sessions and extensive hands-on experiences.
-The fellows will learn directly from OhioHealth quality and patient safety leaders as well as faculty development mentors.
-The curriculum is designed to provide the fellows training in leadership and faculty development skills for careers in clinical quality improvement leadership and/or faculty positions in a dynamic healthcare system.
+The fellows will learn directly from OhioHealth quality improvement and patient safety leaders, as well as faculty development mentors.

 When fellows have completed the program, they will be able to: